NEED SUPPORT RIGHT AWAY? CONTACT US

 • Budget – Be aware of fees.
 It is important to discuss this ahead of time so that, during this emotional time, there is a plan going into the meeting.
 The funeral (not including the grave and tombstone) can run from $7,000 to $10,000 or more depending on the options that are chosen.

-• If the funeral home includes a package with items such as thank you notes, will these be purchased?
+• How much would you like to use the funeral homes optional services?
+For example, if the funeral home includes a package with items such as thank you notes, will these be purchased?

 • If there is a passion care line that can be made available to the family and community, will the family want to use it?

-• It’s OK to say “no” at the funeral home if the family feels they are trying to upsell services or items the family doesn’t really need (ex.
-Memorial items, Video tributes, Casket insurance because there is no such thing).
+Remember: It’s OK to say “no” at the funeral home if the family feels they are trying to upsell services or items the family doesn’t really need (ex.
+Memorial items, Video tributes, Casket insurance (there is no such thing)).

 What to bring to the meeting